Control vertebrate pests and predators by shooting

 Overview

-This standard describes your role in shooting vertebrate pests and predators.
+This standard is about controlling vertebrate pests and predators by shooting.
 It relates to the work activities that you undertake to control vertebrate pests and predators using a firearm.

 To meet this standard you will be able to: